ricardomm7/leaflink/docs/sprintA/us003/01.requirements-engineering/Readme.md

 >
 > **Answer:** The essencial data are name, birthdate, admission date, address, contact (email or phone number), an identification document and its identification number.

+> **Question:** Which information is mandatory to insert a collaborator in the program (fundamental characteristics)?
+>
+> **Answer:** name, birth date, admission date, address, contact info (mobile and email), taxpayer number, ID doc type and respective number.

+> **Question:** Does the HRM select the job from a list that we display?
+>
+> **Answer:**  displaying or not, It's a matter of UX, the dev team should decide about it, but the valid jobs are the ones created within the US02.

 ### 1.3.
 Acceptance Criteria

 * **AC1:** All required fields must be filled in.